digitalbirth/BTS7960AD/README.md

 On initial start the calibrate function will test to see if there are values saved in EEPROM, if not it will fully extend and retract and record the min max values of the potentiometer and save to EEPROM as these can differ from the min max values due to gearing, when the board is re-powered, the values can be pulled from EEPROM saving loading time.

+#### Please note: Although the values from the potentiometer are calibrated, this project still requires testing of the mm's travelled

 `actuator.calibrate(int speed);`                    (0 -255) Fully extends and retracts to record min max potentiometer values.

 `actuator.calibrationValues(int min, int max);`     Adds calibration data to eeprom